ntap-johanneswagner/tridenttraining/Part4.md

 # :trident: The End :trident:

-Thank you for participating in this NetApp Kompakt LiveLab.
+Thank you for participating in this Trident Training.
 We hope it was fun and you've learned something.
 We tried to cover the basics, there is a lot more to learn and talk.
 If you want to discuss further, cfeel free to reach out to us online or contact your NetApp Account Team and ask them to schedule a meeting with us.

 Hendrik Land: [Linkedin](https://www.linkedin.com/in/hendrik-land/) / [E-Mail](mailto:hendrik.land@netapp.com)